tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\X8A9130.jpeg)<br>
-The reel literally sings when you have a fish on.
+When you have a fish on, the reel literally sings.
 Top 5 sounds.
 <br><br>

 ![](\images\bahamas-album\X8A9165.jpeg)<br>